gnstjr322/CRAFT-Reimplementation/README.md

 # CRAFT-Reimplementation
 # Note：If you have any problems, please comment.
 Or you can join us weChat group.
 The QR code will update in issues #49 .
-# Craft for KTNET ver
+# Craft for 한국무역정보통신 ver
 ## Reimplementation：Character Region Awareness for Text Detection Reimplementation based on Pytorch

 ## Character Region Awareness for Text Detection